AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/cja-b2c/module4.1/ex2.md

 You can now give a name to your connection.

-Please use this naming convention: `--demoProfileLdap-- – Omnichannel Data Connection`.
+Please use this naming convention: `--aepUserLdap-- – Omnichannel Data Connection`.

 Example: `vangeluw - Omnichannel Data Connection`